Best For

 Off-Gassing Test

-Off-gassing was surprisingly very low.
+Off-gassing was surprisingly good.
 The Dreamcloud uses deodorizer packs and they really do seem to make a big difference.

 Initial Smell Strength